 Listed below are the most recent liturgical directives and updates issued by the Vatican or the United States Conference of Catholic Bishops.
 Please check this page periodically for more liturgical updates.

-NEW Liturgical Texts for Saints Mary Magdelene, John XXIII and John Paul II
+Liturgical Texts for Saints Mary Magdelene, John XXIII and John Paul II

 A TIMELINE OF APPROVALS